EESI-jv545/Silva-Datasets/README.md

 ---
-If you are in a rush, you can just refer to the following workflow; make sure you create output directories for your Slurm ".out"/".err" docs, as well as folders for all of your results:
+If you are in a rush, you can just refer to the following workflow.
+Make sure you create output directories for your Slurm ".out"/".err" docs, as well as folders for all of your results; all of the programs in this Github Repository also have inputs that you can change to match your directory paths:

     mkdir /scratch/[USER ID]/ncbi/          <-- This makes the scratch directory that multi_ranks.sh writes to

-    sbatch multi_ranks.sh                   <-- This gets the taxids per sequence by going through each rank of the sequence and trying to find it in the tax file  (you'll need to make a scratch directory first)
+    sbatch multi_ranks.sh                   <-- This gets the taxids per sequence by going through each rank of the sequence and trying to find it in the tax file; calls find_ranks.py

     python compile_ranks.py                 <-- This compiles all of the results from multi_ranks together; we iterate through alot of sequences, so I made the previous program work in groups